-Photogrammetric 3D model of the finger bone of a plesiosaurid
+Photogrammetric 3D models of skeletal fragments of a plesiosaurid

 The sample from the CGS collections,